 Specializing in playing instruments from all over the world, she has become a collector.
 Among yours accessories include: bodhran, frame drums, doumbek, cajon, udu, tapan, tombac, djembe and many others.

 She has been the official endorser of Robert Forkner's Bodhran (hoop drums) for over a decade.
 She has her own signature line as the only woman and one of two non-Irish bodhranists.

 A music artist who graduated from Adam Mickiewicz University in Poznań in the field of geoinformation.
 Thanks to the concerts, he makes numerous trips to the farthest corners of the world.
 He acquires knowledge about culture, meets local musicians and gathers new instruments and knowledge.

 Instrument on the map is the title of her original project, which combines her education, experience and skills.
 As part of it, he conducts music programs. workshops, individual lessons, music classes and music therapy.

 Education is a very important part of Patrycja Betley's work.
 She is a certified art therapist and a graduate of the 1st degree Gordon course.
 She uses the theory of learning music by the American jazz musician and educator Edwin Elias Gordon in music classes for infants and young children.
-The artist and educator conducts her classes also for teenagers and adults.
+The artist and pedagogue conducts her classes also for teenagers and adults.